aktin/broker/broker-server/README-HL7-FHIR-API.md

 Specification for a HL7 FHIR API for basic request broker and federated query execution operations.

+This specification is currently a draft and not fully implemented.

 A request always represented as a `Task` resource.
 E.g.
 ```xml
 <Task>